 Bereavement Leave: leave taken to deal with the death of a family member, including leave taken to attend the funeral or alternative to a funeral of the family member, to make arrangements necessitated by the death of the family member or to grieve the death of the family member.

-Child Placement Leave: leave taken before Jan.
-1, 2025, to effectuate the legal process required for placement of a foster child or the adoption of a child.

 Employee: A person holding a full- or part-time permanent, limited duration, temporary, seasonal, or academic position in state service.